yigitsezerx/eastern-roman-culture-flavor-mod-for-ck3/README.md

 # Eastern Roman Culture & Flavor Mod (Crusader Kings III)

 Welcome to the **Eastern Roman Culture Mod**!
-This project aims to expand Crusader Kings III with a deeper, richer **Eastern Roman / Byzantine cultural experience**.
+This project aims to expand Crusader Kings III with a deeper, richer **Eastern Roman experience**.
 Expect **new events, decisions, cultural innovations, unique names, special units, and historical flavor** inspired by the legacy of the Romans in the East.

 ---